Mon, Jul 10|

 All purchased registrations are fully refundable if cancelled by June 30th, 2023.
 Refunds for any cancellations made after June 30th, 2023 will be subject to approval by the ESME String Camp.

 The ESME String Camp now offers a special financing payment option that allows camp tuition payment to be spread out into monthly installments.
 Each registering student/parent choosing to pay via this option must select the "6 Month Installments" ticket on the registration page and purchase 6 of these tickets (priced at $75 per ticket) to complete their camp registration.
 Tickets can be purchased/redeemed for the total tuition price of $450.

 The ESME String Camp now offers a discount off your tuition every time a friend you refer to the camp signs up!
 Here's how it works:

 Step 1.
 Invite your fellow string and piano student friend(s) to enroll in the camp.

 Step 2.
-Make sure they list your name next to the "Refer-A-Friend" section on the application form.
+Make sure they list your name on the "How did you hear about the camp?" section on the application form.

 Step 3.
 You will receive a $50.00 discount off of your tuition fee (in the form of a reimbursement after application/tuition is received) for each friend who signs up.

 The ESME String Camp offers a scholarship program that provides financial assistance for qualifying students to go towards their full ESME String Camp tuition!
 To request information and apply for a scholarship contact us at: firstname.lastname@example.org